-The global clinical laboratory services market size reached USD 256.9 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 391.8 Billion by 2033, exhibiting a growth rate (CAGR) of 4.8% during 2025-2033.
-The growing demand for diagnostic tests, such as blood glucose tests, HbA1c testing, and lipid profiles to manage diabetes, rising reliance on telehealth to access clinical laboratory services as it can reduce barriers to healthcare and increase overall testing volumes, and increasing trend of precision medicines are positively influencing the market.
+The global clinical laboratory services market size was valued at USD 256.9 Billion in 2024.
+Looking forward, IMARC Group estimates the market to reach USD 391.8 Billion by 2033, exhibiting a CAGR of 4.80% during 2025-2033.
+North America currently dominates the market, holding a significant market share of over 39.2% in 2024.
+The growing demand for diagnostic tests, such as blood glucose tests, HbA1c testing, and lipid profiles to manage diabetes, rising reliance on telehealth to access clinical laboratory services as it can reduce barriers to healthcare and increase overall testing volumes, and the increasing trend of precision medicines are positively fueling the clinical laboratory services market share.

 Report Attribute